 The members of our small, friendly multilingual team live locally and are all passionate about sharing the amazing fauna and flora of this little-known and unspoilt region with other natural history enthusiasts.
 We are sure you will agree that you always see more with a local guide!
 Our intimate knowledge of the area means that we know all the best spots, what can be seen at any given moment and how best to adapt each day to the particular conditions so that you get the best possible experience.

 Our team is made up of professional local wildlife experts and a fully bilingual tour leader who fell in love with the area on moving here over 15 years ago.
 Together we host small-group fixed-date tours, custom tours and scheduled day trips, as well as offering private guiding services.

 We strongly believe that it is the whole experience that counts and not just the list of species you can tick off.
 Our attention to customer service and choice of accommodation reflects this as we focus on warm, welcoming and friendly guest houses and hotels offering delicious locally sourced food and wine – so that you can enjoy the full experience of your birding or wildlife trip to the south of France.

 Whilst our main focus is on providing high-quality birding trips, we also work with local specialists in butterflies, reptiles and plants and sometimes host guest guides who are international specialists in their field.

-If you wish to avoid sitting in a minibus with people you don’t know, why not put together a group of 6-8 people and we can give you a quote for a bespoke birdwatching or wildlife tour just for your group.
+If you wish to avoid sitting in a minibus with people you don’t know, why not put together a group and we can give you a quote for a bespoke birdwatching or wildlife tour just for your group.

 Please contact us if you have concerns or wish to hear more about the precautions we are taking at our end to ensure your safety and well-being.